Yoga Immersion in India

 Robert Lindsey

 Robert Lindsey grew up in Baltimore with a passion for academics and spirituality, leading him on a lifelong journey of study, travel, and service.
 This calling led him to Vrindavan, India—the heart of devotional practice—where he first arrived in 2010 and instantly fell in love with the place, its people, and its spiritual culture.
-Determined to share Vrindavan’s magic, Robert founded a study abroad program at Rutgers University, bringing students to Vrindavan for immersive courses on Hinduism co-taught with Satyanarayana Dasa Babaji.
-Also at this time, Robert served as the Director of Yoga History and Philosophy at Yoga Vida NYC.
-For over a decade, he led groups of students and yoga practitioners through transformative learning and spiritual experiences in India.
+Inspired to share Vrindavan’s magic, Robert founded a study abroad program at Rutgers University bringing students to Vrindavan for immersive courses on Hinduism co-taught with Satyanarayana Dasa Babaji.
+The response was so positive that he also led annual retreats in Vrindavan for Yoga Vida NYC, where he was the Director of Yoga History and Philosophy.
+Over the past 15 years, Robert has led over a dozen groups of students and yoga practitioners through transformative learning and spiritual experiences in India.

 Today, Robert’s mission has expanded to protecting Vrindavan’s sacred spaces from rapid development.
-Through this retreat, he invites others to experience the beauty, wisdom, and devotional heart of Vrindavan while raising vital funds to defend Jiva Farm from illegal land seizure.
+Through this retreat, he invites others to experience the beauty, wisdom, and devotional heart of Vrindavan while raising vital funds to defend Jiva Farm and the local community from illegal land seizure.

 Juliana Larochelle